DevDavido/laravel-reporto/README.md

 ## Security

-If you discover any security related issues, please email [github@diskoboss.de](mailto:github@diskoboss.de) instead of using the issue tracker.
+If you discover any security related issues, please email github{at}diskoboss{døt}de instead of using the issue tracker.

 ## Credits